concur1/pl_compare/README.md

 - [] Test for large amounts of data
 - [] Benchmark for different sizes of data.
 - [] Investigate use for very large datasets 50GB-100GB.
 Can this be done using LazyFrames only?
+- [] There still seems to be a bug when converting from lazy to data frame using streaming (i.e. in the convert_to_dataframe function)

 ## Ideas:
 - [] Simplify custom equality checks and add example.